 Committed - This classification includes amounts that can be used only for specific purposes pursuant to constraints imposed by formal action of the District Board of Supervisors (the "Board").
 These amounts cannot be used for any other purpose unless the Board removes or changes the specified use by taking the same type of action (ordinance or resolution) that was employed when the funds were initially committed.
 This classification also includes contractual obligations to the extent that existing resources have been specifically committed for use in satisfying those contractual requirements.
-The District did not have any committed fund balance as of September 30, 2015.
+The District did not have any committed fund balance as of September 30, 2016.

 Assigned - This classification includes amounts that are constrained by the District's intent to be used for a specific purpose but are neither restricted nor committed.
 This intent can be expressed by the Board or through the Board delegating this responsibility to the District Manager through the budgetary process.
-This classification also includes the remaining positive fund balance for all governmental funds except for the General Fund.
-The District did not have any assigned fund balances as of September 30, 2015.
+Unlike commitments, assignments generally only exist temporarily.
+In other words, an additional action does not normally have to be taken for the removal of an assignment.
+The District had an assigned fund balance of \$22,000 as of September 30, 2016.